pjolson/MySuiteBlog/blog/getcertified.md

 ### Believe in yourself!

 I spent the past 3 airplane rides back from SuiteWorld telling myself that I was going to take the SuiteFoundation exam.
 I was all pumped up from having attended SuiteWorld and felt ready to sit down, study and get certified.
-But when I got back to the daily business of taking care of business, I would find there was never enough time or feel I wasn’t ready.
+But when I got back to the daily business of taking care of business, I would find there was never enough time or I would feel I wasn’t ready.
 The truth is, I could have taken these exams a few years ago, but fear of failure held me back.

 Failing these exams doesn’t mean anything other than you tried and you can try again with more perspective.